wexample/python-wex-addon-app/README.md

 * `app::suite/exec-shell -c "<command>"`: Executes a shell command on all packages.

 ### Setup & Installation
-* `app::suite/setup`: Installs PDM dependencies for all packages in the suite by running `pdm install` in each package.
+* `app::setup/install`: Installs PDM dependencies for the suite and all packages.
+Runs `pdm install` in the suite and each package.
-* `app::suite/setup-local`: Installs local editable packages across the suite (combines `app::suite/setup` + installs packages as editable dependencies).
+* `app::setup/install --env local`: Development mode - installs dependencies + all local packages as editable dependencies (pip install -e) for cross-package development.
-* `.wex/bin/app-manager setup`: Installs PDM dependencies for a single package.
+* `.wex/bin/app-manager setup`: Low-level command that runs `pdm install` for a single package (called by app-manager.sh).

 ### Publishing
 * `app::suite/prepare`: Validates internal dependencies and propagates versions across all packages.
 Follow with `app::suite/commit-and-push --yes` to commit changes.